Dariasteam/JSON-cpp/docs/manual_doc.md

 #<cldoc:Tutorials::Serialization::File management>
 Reusing files for multiple purposes

-In the previous example we used <json::Serializable::serializeIn> and <json::Serializable::serializeOut> for file handling.
+In the previous example we used <json::deprecated_serializable::serializeIn> and <json::deprecated_serializable::serializeOut> for file handling.
 Those functions are overload (click on them to have more info) and are thinked to use them in two ways

 - Fast single object serialization, the one used in previous code: